How to Easily Start Geraniums from Cuttings

 You can start hardening off your young plants once the winter months have passed and any risk of frost has passed.

-Remember that these cuttings, along with the mother plants, have been sheltered from the cold and the wind, and will need to acclimate to the outdoor conditions before being planted outside the greenhouse or your warm home.
+Remember that these cuttings, along with the mother plants, have been sheltered from the cold and wind and will need to acclimate to outdoor conditions before being planted outside the greenhouse or your warm home.

 geraniums in container